Azure/AppService/_posts/2020-08-05-Netflix-Eureka-On-Apps-Service-Windows.md

     **Note:**: if you're adding this to the example project, add the username and password to `client.application.properties.template`

-The client should now be able to successfully register with the Eureka server.
+The client will now be able to successfully register with the Eureka server.

 ### Security Options for Azure and Spring Boot